Stettler (provincial electoral district)

 Stettler was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1909 to 1993.

 History

 The Stettler electoral district was formed in 1909 from the eastern portions of the Gleichen, Rosebud, Innisfail, Red Deer, and Lacombe electoral districts.
 The district is named after the town of Stettler.

-The district eleted its MLA using first past the post from 1909 to 1924, then switched to instant-runoff voting until 1956, when again it returned to first past the post.
+The district elected its MLA using first past the post from 1909 to 1924, then switched to instant-runoff voting until 1956, when again it returned to first past the post.

 MLA John Etter Clark died in mass murder/suicide in 1956, occasioning a by-election.

 The Stettler electoral district was abolished in 1993 and combined with portions of the Lacombe electoral district to form Lacombe-Stettler electoral district.